Battle of Mount Harriet: Battle

-With half a platoon of disciplined RI4 and RI12 riflemen and a 7.62 mm general-purpose machine gun team threatening the British advance, Newland darted out from cover and charged the enemy.
-He neutralized the machine gun with grenades but on reaching the rear of the position, Corporal Baruzzo shot Newland in both legs.
+With half a platoon of RI4 and RI12 riflemen and a 7.62 mm general-purpose machine gun team threatening to blunt the British advance, Newland darted out from cover and charged the enemy.
+He neutralized the machine gun with grenades and killed three Argentine soldiers, but on reaching the rear of the position, Corporal Baruzzo shot Newland in both legs.

 With the enemy machine gun out of action, Corporals Steve Newland, Mick Eccles and Chrystie 'Sharky' Ward were able to clear the remaining Argentine troops and captured 17 Argentines, including Baruzzo and Echeverría with the Argentinian intelligence officer having been shot five times.
 The three British corporals were each awarded the Military Medal.
+Corporal Roberto Baruzzo was awarded the Medal of Valour in Combat.